Houston CityPASS: Worth It or Nah?

 The bald eagle also took a liking to Lexy and stared at her the whole time she was in view and would watch her walk around.
 I’m pretty sure she thought she was Dr. Doolittle when we left there!

-After leaving the zoo, our final stop was the Children’s Museum of Houston.
-Holy wow!
-That place is fun!
-There was giant Challenge Course, a Kidtropolis town, Power Play, a craft station where they made their own capes, too much stuff to list here.
-You really have to experience it for yourself to grasp the magnitude of the number of things to do here.
+Holy wow, that place is fun!
+There was a giant Challenge Course, a Kidtropolis town, Power Play, and a craft station where they made their own capes….way too much stuff to list here.
+You really have to experience it yourself to grasp the magnitude of the number of things to do here.

-Houston CityPASS – Worth it or nah?
+Houston CityPASS – Worth It or Not?

-I was skeptical about spending more than $200 for these tickets at first, but I’m so glad that I did.
-It ended up saving us nearly $200 and a countless amount of time waiting in line to buy tickets at each attraction.
-The CityPASS is a great way to save money when visiting a new city.
-I recommend it to anyone visiting Houston – it’s definitely worth it!
+I was skeptical about spending so much on these tickets at first, but I’m glad that I did.
+It saved us nearly $200 and a countless amount of time waiting in line to buy tickets at each attraction.

 Check out the Fort Hood and Texas Bucket List for more fun things to do in the Lonestar State!